 We have been here before.
 We have debated predator issues in North America for more than a century.
 North American wildlife managers, policy-makers, and hunters spent decades engaged in coordinated efforts to demonize and exterminate predators from the landscape.
 Wild canids received the bulk of anti-predator sentiment and efforts throughout the 20th century.
 Fueled by flawed science and self-serving economic interests, governments hired hunters, used bounties, killing contests, and a wide range… Read More

-If you derive any enjoyment from the largely intact suite of wildlife that lives in North America, you have benefitted from wildlife researchers and the role that scientific research has played in North American conservation over the last century.
+If you derive any enjoyment from the largely intact suite of wildlife that lives in North America, you have benefitted from the interactive roles of scientific research and management in North American conservation over the last century.

 “The North American model of wildlife conservation has seven components that collectively form a foundation that yields its distinct structure: 1.
 Wildlife as public trust resources 2.
 Elimination of markets for wildlife 3.
 Allocation of wildlife by law 4.
 Wildlife can only be killed for a legitimate purpose 5.
 Wildlife are considered an international resource 6.
 Science is the proper tool for discharge of wildlife policy 7.
 Democracy of hunting It is… Read More